BackThe Ashover Book

 A3:With new twos, right-hand star.
 With original twos, left-hand star.

-B3:Same four circle left.
+B3:All six circle left.
 Circle right.

-B4:Same four, four changes of a circular hey with hands.
+B4:Same four, four changes with hands.

 The Duchess of Hamilton's Rant The Duchess of Hamilton's Rant: Music in PDF/MIDI/MP3/ABC formatPrint this danceTop of page

-Original publication: c.
-1764
+Original publication: 1775

 Interpretation: Colin Hume, 2013.